Getting Mental Health and Academic Support at Cincinnati State

 The Counseling Office is a part of the Student Development Division and offers counseling and assistance to enrolled students.
 Services are provided by professionally trained counselors who are committed to a student’s right to privacy, within professional guidelines and legal limitations.
 All services are confidential.

 The Counseling Office generally operates on an appointment basis.
-Students who want an initial meeting with a counselor should call or stop by the office to schedule an appointment.
+Students who want an initial meeting with a counselor should call (513) 569-5779 or email firstname.lastname@example.org.
+Students can also request an appointment by filling out the Counseling Services Appointment Request form.
+Visit the Counseling Services office in Main Building Room 171 (Clifton Campus): Hours M-F, 9a-5p.

 Mental Health and personal counseling services are free of charge to enrolled students.
 Career Counseling is open to enrolled and potential students of Cincinnati State Technical and Community College.